About LAURA LAYDEN

-I have two children, Luke, a sixth grader with a big heart, and Alexis, a first grader with a big, bright smile.
+I have two children, Luke, a seventh grader with a big heart, and Alexis, a second grader with a big, bright smile.
 They keep me busy playing basketball, singing on Rock Band Wii, swimming and twirling.

 I love movies, dancing, biking, gardening, taking photos and laughing with my husband, whose sense of humor keeps me going.Covering business keeps me busy.
 There's always something new to learn.

 Decision who owns club at Naples Bay Resort now in judge's hands